 Exploring Disability Categorizations in Higher Education (Sarro Glantz, in progress)

-This study will focus on identifying and exploring disability-specific personal factors in students with disability in higher education.
+This study focuses on identifying and exploring disability-specific personal factors in students with disability in higher education.
 Three disability-specific personal factors have been identified: onset of receiving disability services, type of disability, and understanding of disability that are unique to the experiences of students with disability in higher education.
 By exploring these three factors through gathering information on students' accommodation use and description of their functional limitations, this study hopes to better explain how these personal factors impact a student's academic performance in a given semester.
 The type of information gathered, whether it be through survey responses and/or narrative responses, will also be studied to see if the type of information has an impact on academic performance as well for the students in this population.

 Psychological Flexibility (Shoplik, 2019)